byterubpay/byterub-site/_posts/2018-07-02-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-07-02.md

 **\<silur>** neither on Lattice-based bulletproofs
 **\<sarang>** suraeNoether sent me more details on sublinear ring sigs but that was just yesterday
 **\<sarang>** I'm sure he will have more to say on this
-**\<serhack>** I just need a technical feedback because I am not sure I wrote anything correctly in Mastering Monero.
-You can read by viewing this pdf https://masteringmonero.com/book/preview.pdf .
+**\<serhack>** I just need a technical feedback because I am not sure I wrote anything correctly in Mastering ByteRub.
+You can read by viewing this pdf https://masteringbyterub.com/book/preview.pdf .
 Thanks! :)  Feel free to message me for any inputs!
 **\<silur>** yea that's why RTRS is on hold now, the scheme changed a lot since I started implementing
 **\<sarang>** yes indeedy
 **\<suraeNoether>** eek, time got away from me. sorry about that everyone! i'm here, i swear, i'm writing a document on blockdags and got excited :(